sendersk/pokemon-app-react/README.md

 ## Description

 Application allows to browse pokemons based on external API, which is implemented with use of Axios.
-The application is constantly develop.
+Application contains search filter.
+When you start typing the name of the pokemon, the list is filtered and as a result you get the names of the pokemon containing the entered phrase.
 New features described in [What I plan to do next](#what-i-plan-to-do-next) will appear soon.

 ## How to use

-1. Write the Pokemon name in Search field or choose one from list below by clicking **View**.
+1. Write the Pokemon name in Search field.
-2. Click on the button **Search**.
+2. Click on the button **Search** or press **Enter** to search a Pokemon.
+3. You could also choose one from list below by clicking **View**.
+4. When you get bored of scrolling through the list, you can quickly return to the top of the page by clicking the arrow button.
-3. If the pokemon you are looking for exists you will get the details.
+5. If the pokemon you are looking for exists you will get the details.
-4. Details will be shown on the dedicated page.
+6. Details will be shown on the dedicated page.
-5. To go back to the home page click the **Home** button.
+7. To go back to the home page click the **Home** button.

 ## Technologies and methodologies used